 Jodi Taitt: EcoConsilium, Inc. – Member at Large

-With nearly 30 years of industry experience in solid waste management and recycling, Jodi Taitt is the founder and principal consultant of EcoConsilium (formerly JL Taitt & Associates).
-With a master’s degree in economics from the University of Minnesota, Jodi understands the importance of financially and environmentally sustainable solutions that support the bottom line.
-She has had countless success using waste reduction, reuse, recycling and organic waste management as tools to help business and government increase efficiencies and decrease costs.
-Some of the areas Jodi currently specializes in include commercial recycling collection systems, organic waste management logistics, request for proposals and contracts and corporate cost reduction models that reduce waste, recycling and organic waste management expenses.
-Prior to consulting, she was the State of Minnesota Recycling Coordinator for the Minnesota Department of Administration’s Resource Recovery Office between 1989 and 1996.
-Jodi currently serves as a founding board member and secretary of the Meadow Lake Watershed Association, which she helped establish in 2005.
+Jodi Taitt is a mission-driven economist.
+With over 30 years of industry experience and a passion for diverting waste from landfills, she has no greater joy than to help organizations save money, achieve their sustainability goals and reduce their environmental footprint.
+As founder and principal consultant of EcoConsilium, she partners with business and government to lean their operations, decrease fixed costs, increase profits and comply with ever-increasing regulations using cutting edge waste prevention, reuse, recycling and organic waste recovery strategies.
+Jodi specializes in commercial recycling collection systems, organic waste management logistics, request for proposals and contracts and corporate cost reduction models.
+Prior to consulting, she was the State of Minnesota Recycling Coordinator for the Minnesota Department of Administration’s Resource Recovery Office.
+Jodi currently serves as a founding board member and secretary of the Meadow Lake Watershed Association.

 Anne Morse: Winona County